Amsterdam/design-system/CODE_OF_CONDUCT.md

 with those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.

-#### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant, version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).